 P/E ratio: 18

 Alabama-based Computer Programs and Systems (CPSI) is a provider of software for community hospitals.
-For instance, it offers an electronic health records (HER) product that helps medical providers keep accurate records while also remaining compliant with changing industry regulations.
+For instance, it offers an electronic health records (EHR) product that helps medical providers keep accurate records while also remaining compliant with changing industry regulations.

 A micro cap with a market value of just $373 million, the stock is in a niche with considerable potential.
 The firm is a top holding of Seven Canyons Advisors (WAGTX), whose lead portfolio manager, Josh Stewart, searches for mid- and small-cap technology stocks.